planetruby/gems/2020/18-henkei.md

   end

   chunks.flatten.compact.reject(&:blank?)
 end
 ```

 ## Installation Note

 One note is that since this gem wraps the Apache Tika library, you will need a Java runtime in your environment to use this gem.
-It's should not be a problem to add a JRE to most hosting providers, but be aware of this dependendancy.
+It's should not be a problem to add a Java runtime to most hosting providers, but be aware of this dependendancy.

 ## Find Out More